Online MSW in Clinical Practice

 Explore our frequently asked questions.
 If you don’t find what you’re looking for, feel free to reach out to us for assistance or more information.

-The mission of the Facundo Valdez School of Social Work includes a commitment to populations of the U.S. Southwest and the unique challenges facing families and communities in this region.
+The mission of the Facundo Valdez School of Social Work includes a commitment to populations of the U.S. Southwest and the unique challenges facing families in rural and indigenous communities in this region.